 Workspace icon: The image that is used to identify a workspace.
 If your workspace owner hasn't uploaded an image, we'll use the first letter of your workspace on a colored background.
 You'll see the icons for each workspace you have access to in the workspace switcher on your dashboard.

 Workspace roles: Workspace roles enable you to manage permissions for different people on your team.
-In Starter workspaces, users can be either an owner or an admin.
-In Pro workspaces, users can also be a member, meaning their permissions will. be limited.
+In Starter workspaces, members can be either an owner or an admin.
+In Pro workspaces, members can also be a collaborator, meaning their permissions will be limited.

 Workspace settings: Available via the settings menu, this is where owners and admins can set a workspace icon, rename a workspace, or set an approved email domain.
 Owners can also transfer ownership or delete their workspace.